keygate-io/multisignature/README.md

 ## Canisters
 - Ledger canister

 This canister is imported from the existing DFINITY native ICP ledger through `dfx.json`.
-This is used to fetch the ICP balance of a smart account via the code equivalent of `dfx ledger balance <account_id> --network local`
+It's used to fetch the ICP balance of a smart account via the code equivalent of `dfx ledger balance <account_id> --network local`

 - Dashboard canister (`dash`)
 - Account canister